Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

 ”If we all played like he did, we’d have won,” Denver general manager John Elway moaned.

+During the four seasons Manning and Thomas were together, the Broncos went 55-17.

-When the Broncos returned to the Super Bowl two years later, Thomas’ mother got a chance to watch him in person rather than on a prison television.
+When Denver capped that amazing run with another Super Bowl appearance, Thomas’ mother, Katina Smith, got a chance to watch him in person rather than on a prison television.

-Nicknamed “Bay Bay” as a child after the animated movie “Bébé’s Kids,” Thomas was 11 when police burst into his home and arrested his mother, Katina Smith, and grandmother, Minnie Pearl Thomas, on drug charges.

-Katina Smith was sentenced to 20 years in prison after refusing a lesser term in exchange for testifying against her mother, who wound up receiving a life sentence.
+Katina Smith was sentenced to 20 years in prison after refusing a lesser term in exchange for testifying against her mother, Minnie Pearl Thomas, who wound up receiving a life sentence.

 ”I think that drives me more to know that they’re there and they’re watching me,” Thomas said before his first Super Bowl. ”I try to go out there and play my best because they’re going to talk about it to the people in the jailhouse.”

-Both women would be freed by President Barack Obama under an initiative to reduce the number of non-violent drug offenders doing time.
+Both women were freed by President Barack Obama under an initiative to reduce the number of non-violent drug offenders doing time.

-Smith was released in time to watch from the stands as her son won a championship.
-The first thing she asked him for after prison was a Sony Walkman.
+Smith was released in time to watch from the stands as her son won a Super Bowl championship.

-“I don’t even know if you can find a Walkman right now,” Thomas told her.

-He got her an iPhone instead.
-Before long, she was texting like a teenager and calling her son all the time.

-“I’m just shocked to hear that Demaryius Thomas has died,” former Broncos running back Terrell Davis wrote.
-“Gone way to soon.”

-“My heart is hurting right now,” Broncos Hall of Famer Steve Atwater said.
-“We’ll never forget you my brother.”

-After Manning’s retirement, Thomas’ production began to decline as the Broncos struggled to settle on their next quarterback.
+After Manning retired, Thomas’ production began to decline as the Broncos struggled to settle on a quarterback.

 Then, during the 2018 season, he was traded to the Houston Texans.
 He managed only 23 catches in seven games with his new team and was released after that brief tenure.

-Thomas signed with the New England Patriots, but was cut before their opener.
-He finished up with the Jets.
+Thomas signed with the Patriots, but was cut before their opener.
+He finished with the Jets.

 In 143 career games, Thomas had 724 catches for 9,763 yards and 63 touchdowns.

 Thomas was not married and had no children, according to Bonseigneur.
-After his mother went to prison, he lived with an uncle, James Brown.
+After his mother went to prison, he lived with an aunt and uncle, Shirley and James Brown.

+James Brown was a Baptist minister who helped instill Thomas’ humble demeanor.
+He never demanded more passes from the quarterback, never jawed with defenders.

+”It made me a stronger man and a better man just being in that atmosphere, working harder, knowing that nothing’s going to be easy,” Thomas once said.

 Brown died on Nov.
 15 of a heart attack at age 69.
 Thomas attended his funeral.